leannhuang/content-speak-with-azure-percept-vision-audio/README.md

         ![create-deployment-for-single-device](docs/images/create-deployment-for-single-device.png)

    2. Under your device, expand Modules to see a list of deployed and running modules.
 Click the refresh button.
-You should see the new SimulatedTemperatureSensor and SampleModule modules running on your device.
+You should see the `$edgeAgent`, `$edgeHub`, `azureeyemodule`, `EarSomSpeechModule` and `$InvokeModule` modules running on your device.

         ![module](docs/images/module-list.png)